starter821/cse163/README.md

 All modules will be installed as user clicks run.

 ## In charts.py
-chart.py importing all qx_data.py to visualize.
+chart.py importing all qx_data.py for visualization.

 Question 1: User can use slider to set the range of data on the graph.